craftcms/shopify/README.md

 function addItem(cartId, $el) {
     const line = {
         quantity: 1,
-        // The Shopify GID was set on the button as `data-variant-id`:
+        // The Shopify GID was set on the button as `data-variant-gid`:
-        merchandiseId: $el.dataset.variantId,
+        merchandiseId: $el.dataset.variantGid,
     };

     return client.request(updateCartMutation, {